IsaacBell/leads-db/README.md

 # LeadsDB

-LeadsDB is a small app which performs daily ingestions of Newly Registered Domains (NRDs), then attempts to identify new or expanding companies which may serve as potential leads for sales teams.
-The project integrates a Next.js frontend with a Flask backend.
-It includes features such as company data ingestion, company enrichment using the Abstract API, and subscriber management using Notion API.
+LeadsDB is a small app which performs daily ingestions of Newly Registered Domains (NRDs).
+It attempts to identify new or expanding companies out of these NRDs which may serve as potential leads (for sales teams).
+The plan is to email users a few companies each week which match their preferences.

+This project integrates a Next.js frontend with a Flask backend.
+It includes features such as automatic NRD ingestion, [company data enrichment](https://blog.hubspot.com/sales/data-enrichment) using [Abstract API](https://docs.abstractapi.com/company-enrichment), and subscriber management using the [Notion API](https://github.com/btahir/notion-capture).

 ## Prerequisites